 • If the cricketer is named, avoid using their photograph

 • If a photograph is used, avoid naming the child

 • Only use images of children in appropriate kit, to reduce the risk of inappropriate use, and to provide positive images of the children

 • Encourage the reporting of inappropriate use of images of children.
-If you are concerned, report your concerns to the County or Club Welfare Officer
+If you are concerned, report your concerns to the County or Club Safeguarding Officer